Elinor Hain Fine Art work

 Throughout this year, you’ll develop a portfolio of work that includes critical self-reflection on what has been learned from the experience.
 You’ll be required to evidence your experiences, the skills you’ve learned and your professional growth.

-In the third year, you’ll work to establish a professional level of agency over your own creative practice.
+In the third year of your Fine Art degree, you’ll work to establish a professional level of agency over your own creative practice.
 You'll complete an extensive research project that addresses the question of ‘research as practice’; providing an opportunity to scope the embedded methodologies and theoretical frameworks of your practice.
 You’ll then mobilise this research to produce a professional, public-facing final exhibition.

 Throughout the year, you’ll be supported to develop your professional practice skills, expand your industry and research networks, and find opportunities to test your practice in the real world.